ept/crdt-website/pages/implementations.md

 [Yjs](https://github.com/yjs/yjs) is used by several apps that are run in production:

+* [JupyterLab](https://jupyterlab.readthedocs.io) is a web interface for the computational environment Jupyter.

 * [Nimbus Note](https://nimbusweb.me/note.php) is a note-taking app by Nimbus Web.